rhaiscript/rhai-doc/README.md

     rhai-doc [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-    -h, --help       Prints help information
+    -a, --all        Generates documentation for all functions, including private ones -h, --help       Prints help information
     -V, --version    Prints version information
     -v               Use multiple to set the level of verbosity: 1 = silent, 2,3 (default) = full